rpldy/react-uploady/README.md

 As they are applied when the uploader instance is created, they can change the way uploader does things or pass different defaults.

-See this [guide](guides/UploaderEnhancers.md) for practical information and sample code.
+See this [guide](https://react-uploady.org/docs/guides/UploaderEnhancers/) for practical information and sample code.

 ### Batch

 When a file or files are handed over to the uploader, they are grouped into a batch.
-This batch will have its own lifetime [events](packages/ui/uploady#events).
+This batch will have its own lifetime [events](https://react-uploady.org/docs/api/events/).
 With a batch ID, it is possible to cancel all files that are part of it.
-It can also be used to retry all files in the batch (see [@rpldy/retry](packages/retry)).
+It can also be used to retry all files in the batch (see [@rpldy/retry](https://react-uploady.org/docs/packages/rpldy-retry/)).

 ### BatchItem

 Each file (or URL) added to the uploader is wrapped by a BatchItem object.
 They will have a unique ID within the life-time of the uploader instance.
-A BatchItem has its own lifetime [events](packages/ui/uploady#events).
+A BatchItem has its own lifetime [events](https://react-uploady.org/docs/api/events/).

 ## Resumable Uploads

 Uploady supports resumable uploads through the [tus](https://tus.io/) [protocol](https://tus.io/protocols/resumable-upload.html).
-Instead of using <Uploady> from @rpldy/uploady, use <TusUploady> from @rpldy/tus-uploady and you will have resumable upload support on the client side.
+Instead of using &lt;Uploady&gt; from @rpldy/uploady, use &lt;TusUploady&gt; from @rpldy/tus-uploady and you will have resumable upload support on the client side.
 Your server will also have to support the same protocol for this to work, of course.

-See the [@rpldy/tus-uploady](packages/ui/tus-uploady) documentation for more details.
+See the [@rpldy/tus-uploady](https://react-uploady.org/docs/packages/rpldy-tus-uploady/) documentation for more details.

 ## UMD Bundles